marjon-call/SmartSecRiddles/write_ups/6_NotForTrusting.md

 ### The real solution
 The actual vulnerability is a cross contract reentrancy attack.
 Nowadays, most developers are aware of simple reentrancy attacks.
-In this case, both smart even contracts have a reentrancy guard modifier on every state changing function.
+In this case, both smart contracts even have a reentrancy guard modifier on every state changing function.

 Since the two smart contracts do not share the same state for the reentrancy guard modifier, they are not aware when the other contract is locked.
 To fix this issue, I recommend that protocols with multiple smart contracts should share the state of the reentrancy guard modifier by creating a separate smart contract that they both read and write to the state of the contract.

 The basics of the rentrancey revolves around claiming twice, and taking advantage of an NFT's `safeTransforFrom()` function call to `onERC721Received()` in the receiving smart contract.
 We will go over the affected code in more depth later, but for now let's look into how we perform the exploit.

 To exploit the vulnerability, we need a separate smart contract to perform the rentrancey.
-Let's take a look at my implementations of it:
+Let's take a look at my implementation of it:
 ```
 // SPDX-License-Identifier: UNLICENSED
 pragma solidity ^0.8.22;